JakeTurner616/JakeTurner616.github.io/_posts/2022-08-12-Autowgc-sh.md

   - /autowgc/
 date: 2022-08-08 1:30:00 -0500
 ---
 Written in bash/shell for automation of wireguard tunnels within a linux system.
-Allows for simple to advanced virtual networking setups to be created, called and then executed from within C, bash, or perl.
+Allows for simple to advanced virtual networking setups to be created, called and then executed within C, bash, or perl.
 ## Download
 ```bash
 sudo wget -qO - api.serverboi.org > ~/autowgc.sh